Original article published - May 12, 2017

 Now that you know the market you want to be in and that there is significant demand for your product or service, you can ask questions about the physical site that will drive the most traffic with your desired customer base within the target market.
 Factors relating to the location itself are critical as they can help or hinder your ability to realize the potential demand for the product or service being sold there.

-For instance, certain retailers would strongly consider a mall location simply because being located in a shopping center will drive traffic to their site.
-Restaurateurs may consider locations that can accommodate drive-thrus or pick-up only areas.
+For instance, certain retailers would strongly consider a mall location simply because being located in a shopping centre will drive traffic to their site.
+Restaurateurs may consider locations that can accommodate drive-thru's or pick-up only areas.
 You may also know that having an outside entrance rather than an in-mall entrance is important to your customer base.
 Perhaps being beside or near an anchor, like Walmart or another big box format, is key to realizing the traffic you need.

 Understanding the physical attributes that are key to your success can be derived from your experience with other sites and help you guide your real estate brokers to offer up the right listings.